Gluten Free Peach Cobbler

 It’s not hard to achieve cobbler perfection, but here are some tips to get perfect results every time:

-• Use the Right Flour: I don’t recommend using gluten free all purpose flour for this cobbler, as the taste is better suited for savory baking, like breads.
+• Make it With the Right Flour: I don’t recommend using gluten-free all-purpose flour for this cobbler, as the taste is better suited for savory baking, like breads.

 • Use Room Temperature Ingredients: Be sure that ingredients like butter and shortening are at room temperature before you start, to make them easier to mix.

-• Can I Use Other Fruits?: This recipe is great to make with other fruits, whatever is in season!
+• Try Other Fruits: This recipe is great to make with other fruits, whatever is in season!
 Try it with blueberries, strawberries, or apples.

 Serving Suggestions